If

 the broken-hearted, to announce liberty to captives, and to open the eyes of the blind.
 He

-has sent me to tell those who mourn that the time of God's favor to them has come...
-To
+has sent me to tell those who mourn that the time of God's favor to them has come.
+To all

 4:16-20.

-A neighbor sent us this note after wed bought food for her
+A neighbor sent us this note after wed given her family food:

 "You have shown me Gods love and you have shown my children